Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

-# Mile Stone Project One
+# Alison Clarke - Mile Stone Project One
 # Sports Injury Clinic Website

-A comprehensive website designed to make it easy for potential new clients and existing clients to attain valuable information about the buisness and its services.
+A comprehensive website designed to make it easy for existing clients and potential new clients to attain valuable information about the buisness and its services.
-The website includes information about the services provided in the clinic, the skills and qualifications of the staff, contact information and links on where to find the clinic.
+The website includes information about the services provided in the clinic, the skills and qualifications of the staff, testimonials from past clients, contact information and links on where to find the clinic.

+The website needs supply as much information as possible about the services and qualifications to encourage a potential client to get in contact.
+The customer needs to feel confident that this business can provide the service that they are looking for.

 ### Buiness Goals
-1. Easy to use and find information
+1. Create some clinic awareness and a place for customers to find some instant information.
-2. Customers to learn about therapists and services provided
+2. Customers to learn about therapists and services provided.
-3. Encourage a point of contact for potenial appointment
+3. Encourage a point of contact for potenial appointment.
-4. increase bookings
+4. Increase bookings.

 ### Customer Goals
-1. Find information on services (What do they provide?)
+1. Find information out information about services (What do they provide?)
 2. Where can I find them?
 3. Reviews and ratings
 4. Social media links
 5. Getting the practical information

-Essentially, this part is your sales pitch.

 ## UX